-The staff in the Office of Graduate Studies are working remotely.
-All services and business processes will remain intact while we work in a virtual environment.
-We are forwarding our phones and regularly checking email, voicemail, and the helpdesk.
-We ask that faculty and program staff offer flexibility to graduate students as much as possible during this time.
+The staff in the Office of Graduate Studies is working remotely.
+All services and business processes will remain intact while work is virtual.
+Team members are forwarding their phones and regularly checking email, voicemail, and the Help Desk.
+The team also asks that faculty and program staff offer flexibility to graduate students as much as possible during this time.

-All in-person Office of Graduate Studies-sponsored meetings and events are cancelled.
-We will make every effort to hold meetings virtually through approved campus resources (e.g., WebEx, Blue Jeans, Skype, or Microsoft Teams).
-Calendar invites will be updated to reflect the change, and updates will follow via email.
+All in-person Office of Graduate Studies-sponsored meetings and events have been migrated to virtual/online platforms.
+Meetings will be held virtually through approved campus resources (e.g., WebEx, Blue Jeans, Skype, or Microsoft Teams).

 Prospective and Admitted Students